prakharmrsl/easypcceo.github.io/pages/how-much-should-you-spend-gaming-pc.md

 Building for 1440p gaming will always exceed $1,000USD, and there’s no doubt about it.
 When you’re playing at this high of a resolution you want 60fps, and 1440p ain’t no pushover when it comes to minimum specs.

+There are some benefits of spending this much money, however.
+Your PC will be a workstation monster, able to tackle any intensive task you throw at it, on top of gaming.

+It's well equipped to [host a Rust server](/game-hosts/rust/dedicated-server/), for example, and would do so with ease.

 For 60fps 1440p gaming you want a minimum of a GTX 1070 Ti or RTX 2060-Super graphics card in your system, and even then you may not get 60fps in all titles.

 Each of these cards will run you between $380USD and $420USD, so definitely expect it to take up a large portion of your budget.